Storm Team 11: Hot and Humid, Mountain Storm Threat Today

 Monday

-Another mild morning with low 60’s in the Tri-Cities, 50’s in the mountains.
-Expect more noticeable change today with humidity on the rise along with a few spotty storms over the Blue Ridge Mountains in East TN and W. NC.
-High temperatures will stay hot in the low 90’s Tri-Cities, low 80’s in the mountains.
+Expect more noticeable change today with higher humidity that will fuel some spotty storms over the Blue Ridge Mountains mainly in western N.C.
+High temperatures will stay hot in the low 90’s Tri-Cities, low 80’s in the mountains, while heat index values will be in the mid 90’s.

 Weekday Outlook